dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 If you are not familiar with Dependency Injection, I would recommend reading the [official documentation](https://angular.io/docs/ts/latest/guide/dependency-injection.html) about it.

-The second one clears out any remaining zone which fakes asynchronous operations like ```setTimeout```.
+The second one clears out any remaining zone that fakes asynchronous operations like ```setTimeout```.
 Detailed articles can be found on the Thoughtram blog about zones:
 [Understanding zones](http://blog.thoughtram.io/angular/2016/01/22/understanding-zones.html) and
 [Zones in Angular 2](http://blog.thoughtram.io/angular/2016/02/01/zones-in-angular-2.html).

-For the series we will be using Jasmine as the test framework.
+For this series, we will be using Jasmine as the test framework.

 ### Writing the first test

-Let's look at our first service which will be tested.
+Let's look at our first service that will be tested.

 ```typescript
 import { Injectable } from '@angular/core';